-- The proposed development seeks to provide a practical and economic long term new use for this long time derelict heritage building by constructing three dwellings within the restored exterior. - The creation of a shared right of carriageway in favour of No. 202 Princes Highway through No. 200 Princes Highway; - The creation of an easement to drain water via Bulli Showground (Lot 33 DP 1182831) favour of No 202 Princes Highway.
+- The proposed development seeks to provide a practical and economic long term new use for this long time derelict heritage building by constructing three dwellings within the restored exterior envelope. - The creation of a shared right of carriageway in favour of No. 202 Princes Highway through No. 200 Princes Highway;

-Due to the proposals non-compliance with Clause 7.14 'Minimum Site Width' requirement of WLEP 2009 and Clause 5.1 WDCP 2009 'Minimum Site Width', a variation is being sought, this will include the following:
+Due to the proposals non-compliance with Clause 7.14 ' Minimum Site Width' requirement of WLEP 2009 and Clause 5.1 WDCP 2009 'Minimum Site Width', a variation is being sought, this will include the following:

-- Address of WLEP 2009 Clause 7.14 'Minimum Site Width: - Address of Clause 5.1 WDCP 2009 'Minimum Site Width Requirement'; - The nature and extent of the non-compliance(s): - Legal precedence emanating from the Land and Environment Court; - A demonstration that there are sufficient environmental planning grounds to justify contravening the development standard. - Concurrence with the relevant objectives of the Environmental Protection and Assessment Act 1979: and - Recommendation to Council.
+- Address of WLEP 2009 Clause 7.14 'Minimum Site Width; - Address of Clause 5.1 WDCP 2009 'Minimum Site Width Requirement'; - The nature and extent of the non-compliance(s); - Legal precedence emanating from the Land and Environment Court; - A demonstration that there are sufficient environmental planning grounds to justify contravening the development standard. - Concurrence with the relevant objectives of the Environmental Protection and Assessment Act 1979; and - Recommendation to Council.